A nonprofit’s ambitious plan to restore a once-abundant spring in Fort Stockton – The Big Bend Sentinel

 “We know when the park has the spring flowing, people tend to draw to the park.
 The kids are playing in the water, crawfish fishing, it’s pretty busy,” said 34-year-old Fort Stockton Convention & Visitors Bureau Director Crystal Lopez, who has lived in the town all her life.
 In her industry, seeing the springs flow and a natural pool revitalized could mean more dollars spent in the area by visitors.
 “I do believe that bringing the springs back would be a tourism draw,” she said.

-Cue the Texas Water Trust, a nonprofit with a plan to make the natural spring flow again by using a market-based approach.
-The group, with support from the city’s convention and visitors bureau, commissioned a study that will help the water trust determine how much water needs to be conserved in the aquifer for the Comanche Springs to flow year round.
+Cue the Texas Water Trade, a nonprofit with a plan to make the natural spring flow again by using a market-based approach.
+The group, with support from the city’s convention and visitors bureau, commissioned a study that will help the water group determine how much water needs to be conserved in the aquifer for the Comanche Springs to flow year round.

 In Texas law, which differs from most other western states, the right to pump water out of aquifers is preserved through a court case that upheld the right to “capture” water under one’s own property, even to the detriment of the neighbors.
 To keep water in the ground, the Texas Water Trade must entice pump owners through other means.